Orange-Cyberdefense/arsenal/cheats/README.md

 % tag1, tag2

-Tags represents are used to categorize the cheat sheet
+Tags are used to categorize the cheat sheet

 ## Command description